emrahbasaran/SPReID/README.md

 /
 ├── checkpoints/  # checkpoint models are saved into this directory │
-├── data/dump/  # inceptionv3 weights pre-trained on imagenet
+├── data/dump/  # inceptionv3 weights pre-trained on imagenet. download using this [link] (https://www.dropbox.com/sh/x0ey09q1nq7ci39/AACRuJa_f8N0_gIFcEWZUZ7ja?dl=0)
 │
 ├── evaluation_features/ # extracted features are saved into this directory │